 - Convening interorganizational efforts such as through the Council of Chairs of Training Councils to take action to address the imbalance.

-Read an APA/APAGS statement on the 2013 APPIC Internship Match, which lists the various initiatives in place to help address the internship shortage.
+Read an APA/APAGS statement on the latest APPIC Internship Match, which lists the various initiatives in place to help address the internship shortage.

 Did the ‘internship hunters' match?